Help Us Improve

 Read how residents at AHL have benefitted immensely from Namaste Care, such as reduced rejection of care, improved mood, appetite, and engagement!

 Find out more about Namaste Care here.
-If you’ve any questions, please email AIC at [email protected].
+If you’ve any questions, please email the Agency for Integrated Care at [email protected].

 For Care Professionals (Intermediate)